1982 Harpoon missile misfire incident: Cause

 A navy investigation into the matter concluded that a technical malfunction was the cause of the launch as it happened without the launch key being activated.
 The missile system had undergone maintenance and was in the process of being checked by an expert from the Navy Material Command (abolished in 1985, prior to the Packard Commission), who was later charged and convicted for negligence, though most charges were later dropped following a second investigation.
 McDonnell Douglas, the manufacturer of the missile later paid the Danish government compensation, which covered all the damage made by the missile.

-It was applied a termination clause like the ones which in 1999 become a recommended standard for contracts valued at less than $100K.
+It was applied a termination clause like the ones which in 1999 became a recommended standard for contracts valued at less than $100K.